 We will consider multi-year applications.
 In addition to the written proposal, in-person presentations are required.
 Dates are chosen based on the availability of the grant review committee and will not be re-scheduled.
 Presentation guidelines are below.

 Beginning in 2015, we will move to a summer funding cycle.
-A detailed timeline for this application process will be posted in April 2015.

 Guidelines and application form